ockam

 # From the admin machine, generate an enrollment ticket

-$ ticket=$(ockam project ticket --attribute component=user)
+$ TICKET=$(ockam project ticket --attribute component=user)

-$ ockam project enroll $ticket --identity control_identity
+$ ockam project enroll $TICKET --identity control_identity

 ockam sidecar